Chapter 1: Victory at the Warehouse

 Light agreed, “Teru Mikami?
 That’s right.
 Come in.”

-The door was shoved opened, a protesting squeal coming from it at the abuse, and Teru Mikami, X Kira, stood there, framed by the light, his trench coat wrapping around his body, Death Note in hand, hair and eyes wild.
+The door was shoved open, a protesting squeal coming from it at the abuse, and Teru Mikami, X Kira, stood there, framed by the light, his trench coat wrapping around his body, Death Note in hand, hair and eyes wild.

 When Mikami said nothing, Light questioned, “How many seconds has it been since you wrote the first name?”